Genez-io/genezio-landing-page/deployment-platform/content/posts/serverless_architecture_vs_microservices_how_they_work_together.md

 Instead of asking, “Should I go serverless or microservices?”, the real question for developers should be, “How can I use both to make my app faster, easier to manage, and easier to deploy each time i need to roll out an update?”

-## How Genezio supports both serverless architecture and microservices
+## How DeployApps supports both serverless architecture and microservices

-Genezio helps full-stack developers quickly build {{< external-link link="https://genezio.com/blog/serverless-microservices/#what-are-serverless-microservices" >}}serverless apps{{< /external-link >}} and deploy microservices.
+DeployApps helps full-stack developers quickly build {{< external-link link="https://genezio.com/blog/serverless-microservices/#what-are-serverless-microservices" >}}serverless apps{{< /external-link >}} and deploy microservices.
 It simplifies the deployment of both setups with automatic management of infrastructure and scaling.
-When you {{< external-link link="https://genezio.com/import-github-projects-genezio/#step-by-step-guide-to-importing-and-deploying-your-project" >}}integrate your GitHub repository{{< /external-link >}} to Genezio, the platform directly detects the framework you’re using and takes care of the rest.
-You don't need to worry about setting up servers or scaling resources manually; Genezio handles all of that for you.
+When you {{< external-link link="https://genezio.com/import-github-projects-genezio/#step-by-step-guide-to-importing-and-deploying-your-project" >}}integrate your GitHub repository{{< /external-link >}} to DeployApps, the platform directly detects the framework you’re using and takes care of the rest.
+You don't need to worry about setting up servers or scaling resources manually; DeployApps handles all of that for you.

-With Genezio’s {{< external-link link="https://genezio.com/blog/effortless-scaling-genezio-handles-growth/" >}}autoscaling feature{{< /external-link >}}, your app can handle traffic spikes without any extra effort.
-Whether you’re running microservices or serverless functions, Genezio automatically adjusts resources based on demand so you can focus on writing and improving your code, not managing infrastructure.
+With DeployApps’s {{< external-link link="https://genezio.com/blog/effortless-scaling-genezio-handles-growth/" >}}autoscaling feature{{< /external-link >}}, your app can handle traffic spikes without any extra effort.
+Whether you’re running microservices or serverless functions, DeployApps automatically adjusts resources based on demand so you can focus on writing and improving your code, not managing infrastructure.

-One standout feature of Genezio is its focus on minimizing cold start times, which can be a common issue in serverless environments.
-With {{< external-link link="https://genezio.com/docs/#:~:text=Genezio%20Functions%E2%80%8B,to%20events%20without%20managing%20servers." >}}Genezio Functions{{< /external-link >}}, cold start times are up to {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/" >}}4x faster{{< /external-link >}} compared to platforms like AWS Lambda, even under peak traffic or unpredictable workloads.
+One standout feature of DeployApps is its focus on minimizing cold start times, which can be a common issue in serverless environments.
+With {{< external-link link="https://genezio.com/docs/#:~:text=DeployApps%20Functions%E2%80%8B,to%20events%20without%20managing%20servers." >}}DeployApps Functions{{< /external-link >}}, cold start times are up to {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/" >}}4x faster{{< /external-link >}} compared to platforms like AWS Lambda, even under peak traffic or unpredictable workloads.
 For microservices, this is especially useful when different parts of your app need to communicate in real-time with minimal delay.

-Genezio also makes it simple to deploy, update, and scale microservices independently.
+DeployApps also makes it simple to deploy, update, and scale microservices independently.
 You can manage all parts of your app without dealing with complicated setup or worrying about how each service interacts with the others.
-Genezio keeps everything running securely behind the scenes.
+DeployApps keeps everything running securely behind the scenes.

 ### Why type safety is so influential when running web apps

-Genezio is a typesafe platform.
+DeployApps is a typesafe platform.
 As such, developers who run code on it will be only able to carry on with programs with no typed mistakes.
-Considering the whole premise of Genezio and its support for serverless and microservices is making things as easy as possible for developers, type safety is a good add-on to look at when weighing in about which platform to choose.
+Considering the whole premise of DeployApps and its support for serverless and microservices is making things as easy as possible for developers, type safety is a good add-on to look at when weighing in about which platform to choose.

-## How Genezio can help with serverless and microservices
+## How DeployApps can help with serverless and microservices

-Genezio is the ideal choice for building apps with serverless and microservices.
+DeployApps is the ideal choice for building apps with serverless and microservices.
 It handles the infrastructure side proactively, so you can spend time on what matters: developing your app.
-Regardless of whether you’re working with microservices or serverless functions, Genezio expedites the process and lets you sidestep the complications of server management.
+Regardless of whether you’re working with microservices or serverless functions, DeployApps expedites the process and lets you sidestep the complications of server management.

 With its GitHub integration, you can connect your repository in minutes—and deploy just as quickly.
-Genezio detects your framework and manages the deployment, scaling, and backend operations for you.
+DeployApps detects your framework and manages the deployment, scaling, and backend operations for you.
 This makes it a great tool for both experienced developers and those just starting out who need a way to {{< external-link link="https://genezio.com/blog/easy-web-app-deployment-with-genezio/" >}}easily deploy a webapp{{< /external-link >}}.

-Plus, Genezio’s free starter plan is very generous, so you don’t have to worry about costs when you’re getting started.
+Plus, DeployApps’s free starter plan is very generous, so you don’t have to worry about costs when you’re getting started.
 Signing up only takes a few minutes, and you can begin deploying your serverless or microservices app right away.

 **{{< external-link link="https://app.genez.io/auth/login" >}}Sign up now for free{{< /external-link >}} and get started with your first project today!
-If you’re ready to simplify your app deployment with serverless and microservices, head over to {{< external-link link="http://Genezio.com" >}}Genezio.com{{< /external-link >}}.**
+If you’re ready to simplify your app deployment with serverless and microservices, head over to {{< external-link link="http://deployapps.dev" >}}deployapps.dev{{< /external-link >}}.**